lpastor74/wso2/README.md

-# Dynamic endpoint API based
+# Dynamic endpoint API based on custom claims
 This project is the companion for my Medium article

 to create java class mediator to parse JWT in order to create dynamic endpoint